James George Smith Neill: Early career

-Neill was born at Swindridgemuir, near Dalry, Scotland.
-His father was Colonel Neill.
+James Neill was born on 26 May 1810 at Swindridgemuir, near Dalry, Scotland, the eldest son of Colonel Neill.
 He was educated at the University of Glasgow.
 Entering the service of the British East India Company in 1827, he received his lieutenant's commission a year later.
 From 1828 to 1852 he was mainly employed in duty with his regiment, the 1st Madras Europeans (of which he wrote a Historical Record), but gained some experience on the general and the personal staffs as D.A.A.G. and as aide-de-camp.
 In 1850 he received his majority, and two years later set out for the Second Burmese War with the regiment.
 He served throughout the war with distinction, became second-in-command to Cheape, and took part in the minor operations which followed, receiving the brevet of lieutenant-colonel.
 In June 1854 he was appointed second-in-command to Sir Robert Vivian to organize the Turkish contingent for the Crimean War.

 Lucknow Residency.
 Original graves of General Neill and others seen at the left, Sir Henry Lawrence's tomb is at the right.